zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 * `amdgpu-pro-opencl-icd` is missing the `/etc/ld.so.conf.d/amdgpu.conf` file.
-This file is provided by `amdgpu-pro-core`, which however also blacklists the `radeon` driver (as described [above](#amd-s-cpu-driver)).
-This makes it impossible to do a 'CPU-only' install.
+This file is provided by `amdgpu-pro-core`, which however also blacklists the `radeon` driver (as described [above](#amd-s-cpu-driver)), thus preventing a 'CPU-only' install.
 Solution:

-    * Move the `ld.so.conf.d/amdgpu.conf` to package `amdgpu-pro-opencl-icd` as it should be installed together with the libraries in that package.
-Installing that package provide OpenCL CPU support.
+    * Move the `ld.so.conf.d/amdgpu.conf` to package `amdgpu-pro-opencl-icd` as it should logically be installed together with the libraries in that package.
+The package provides the CPU device.
-    * Create a new `amdgpu-pro-opencl-gpu-icd` package, and make that (as well as `amdgpu-pro-graphics`) depend on the `core` package which has the driver and the radeon blacklist.
+    * Create a new `amdgpu-pro-opencl-gpu-icd` package to provide the GPU device, and make that package (as well as `amdgpu-pro-graphics`) depend on the `core` package which has the driver and the radeon blacklist.

 ###### Footnotes